swapnils45/AWS-Config/README.md

 🌟 **Key Takeaway**: Embracing AWS Config empowers us to proactively manage compliance and enhances our cloud governance strategy.

 If you're interested in cloud compliance, automation, or AWS solutions, let’s connect!.

+Don't forgot to add the rules to IAM if you are using a IAM user.

+AWSLambdabasicexecution
+Cloudwatchfullaccess
+AWSEC2fullaccess
+AWS_configrole
+AWSCloudtrail_Fullaccess.